 How to write a film production cover letter with a list of cover letter samples to download.
 When applying for a ‘normal’ full time job you may focus on writing a lengthy cover letter.
 For film and freelance work a short straight to the point cover letter is best.
+I also have a 1-1 CV design service you can find out more here.

 Most resumes are lengthy, detailing every job you have done, a long personal description, a list of tasks you done per job along with reasons for why you left each position.
 This is because most normal jobs are jobs for life whilst film and creative work, is often temporary and may only last for a few months at a time.